 A kinetic introduction to life in Sumenep, the notorious karapan sapi bull races have their home at Stadion Giling.

 From a folkloric perspective, the event is woven intrinsically with the regency’s DNA.
 Far back in the mists of time plough teams would race across fields, which eventually mutated into today’s races.
 Theoretically, it’s a simple game: two pairs of bulls, bedecked in colourful liveries with their young ‘jockeys’ perched behind on wooden sledges, thunder down the track with all the drama of an ancient chariot battle.

 However, in practice, it’s a far more sensory affair.
 Livestock is big business in Indonesia, as is the glory associated with it; as such, plenty of prestige rides on the outcomes of these races.
-Bribes and subterfuge are commonplace, as is the deployment of black magic magicians to weave their spells on opposing bovines.
+Bribes and subterfuge are commonplace, as is the deployment of black magic practitioners to weave their spells on opposing bovines.

 Factor in a crowd frenzied beyond all reason, and there remains a spectacle dangling precariously ‘twixt healthy competition and all-out chaos.